Niket07pathak/Data_Science_Basics/README.md

 # Data_Science_Basics
-Introduction to data science and web scraping with Python
+"Comprehensive introduction to data science and web scraping using Python.
+Covers Pandas, Numpy, DataFrame operations, joining datasets, handling missing data, and extracting data from websites with requests and BeautifulSoup.
+Perfect for beginners! 🌐📊"